Your Company is Only As Healthy As Your Employees

 Benefits of regular meditation practice have now been scientifically proven to bring about increased brain function, improved mental health, clarity and focus, regulation of emotions and feelings of peace and contentment amongst others.
 I love to share these amazing meditation practices in organisations as wellbeing in the workplace is becoming more and more necessary.
 Wellbeing initiatives can no longer be just a 'tick box' exercise, it must be high on any organisations agenda and both meditation and mindfulness are proving to be a cornerstone for any good wellbeing strategy.

 Chair yoga is just like regular yoga, although we do many of the poses in a seated position, and some of them as standing poses, using the chair for balance and support.
 We do not do the yoga poses on the floor, all exercises are done either seated or standing.
 Just like having a regular yoga practice, the benefits of chair yoga are very similar; increased flexibility, circulation, balance and strength, correcting posture, eliciting the relaxation response, stimulating the lymphatic system, detoxifying and cleansing the cells of the body as the intake of oxygen is increased.
-Chair yoga is an ideal wellbeing practice for employees as it can bring a lot of ease and relaxation into the body quickly, as well as helping to re-energise, and bring more focus and clarity to the mind.
+Chair yoga is an ideal wellbeing practice for employees as it can bring a lot of ease and relaxation into the body quickly, as well as helping to re-energise, and bring more focus and clarity to the mind, even without leaving the desk!
 Chair yoga requires very little resources, just a bit of time, and once learned the techniques can be practiced by employees any time.

 The benefits of implementing a Wellbeing Strategy and Wellbeing Practices are varied.

 The reasons for creating a wellbeing strategy will vary between organisations, but as we are now faced with living and working through this exceptional time with the Coronavirus pandemic, it has become essential.
+The CIPD reported recently that less than half of organisations have a wellbeing strategy in place.

 For most organisations the compelling factor to implement a wellbeing strategy is the likely increase in the bottom line, competitive advantage, increasing efficiency, and maximising effectivesness.
 However, more than ever there is a moral aspect to helping to improve employee wellbeing.